To improve the mental health and wellbeing of those we work with.

-We work with adults in recovery from poor mental health, people can be referred through mental health services like NHS or community mental health teams, psychiatric nurses and occupational therapists.
+We work with adults in recovery from poor mental health.
+People can be referred through mental health services like the NHS or community mental health teams, psychiatric nurses, and occupational therapists.

 Alongside this we also receive referrals from other third sector organisations that work in the mental health sector.

-We find that through their involvement in our workshops their understanding of when poor mental health in terms of themselves and friends increases.
+Through their involvement in our workshops, we find that their understanding of poor mental health (in terms of themselves and friends) increases.

 What is Mental Health?